ubc-library-rc/intro-shell/content/04-automating-with-loops.md

 done
 ~~~

-Notice that as you write a loop in the shell the indicator changes from $ to > which basically means "waiting for the command to finish".
+Notice that as you write a loop in the shell the indicator changes from $ to > which essentially means "waiting for the command to finish".

 In this example we are saying that every time a filename has the ".doc" extension, we want to take the name of the file, and then make a copy of it while prefixing the file with "backup_".
 The result is a backup of every file with a .doc extension in our directory.

-Let's say we make four files called
+Let's say we make four files called one.doc, two.doc, three.doc, and four.doc.

 Input
 {: .label .label-green}